Estimating Monte Carlo variance from multiple Markov chains: Batch-means estimators

 BM estimators have been used extensively in steady-state simulation and MCMC as they are computationally adept at handling the typical high-dimensional output generated by simulations.
+In the context of MCMC, desirable asymptotic properties of BM estimators are well established; \cite{jone:hara:caff:neat:2006,vats:fleg:jon:2019} provide necessary conditions for strong consistency, \cite{fleg:jone:2010,vats:flegal:2018} show mean-square-consistency, and \cite{chak:khare:2019} demonstrate asymptotic normality of the univariate BM estimator.

-For slow mixing processes, the traditional BM estimator is inclined to exhibit significant negative bias \citep{damerdji:1995,vats:flegal:2018}.
-To overcome this, \cite{vats:flegal:2018} propose the lugsail BM estimator that offsets the negative bias in the opposite direction.
+Despite desirable theoretical properties, the traditional BM estimator is inclined to exhibit finite-sample negative bias \citep[see][for e.g.]{damerdji:1995}, particularly for slow mixing Markov chains.
+To overcome this, \cite{liu:fleg:2018,vats:flegal:2018} propose the lugsail BM estimator that uses a jackknife-like trick to offset the negative bias in the opposite direction.
 For $r \geq 1$ and $0 \leq c < 1$, the lugsail BM estimator for the $k$th chain is: